dotnet/docs-maui/docs/user-interface/images/images.md

 .NET Multi-platform App UI (.NET MAUI) images can use any of the standard platform image formats, including Scalable Vector Graphics (SVG) files.

-> [!TIP]
+> [!IMPORTANT]
-> The SVG format is the recommended image format for .NET MAUI images.
+> .NET MAUI converts SVG files to PNG files.
+Therefore, when adding an SVG file to your .NET MAUI app project, it should be referenced from XAML or C# with a .png extension.

 An image can be added to your app project by dragging it into the *Resources\Images* folder of the project, where its build action will automatically be set to **MauiImage**.
 This creates a corresponding entry in your project file: